ErpNetDocs/winclient/introduction/barcode-commands/barcode-modes/range-start.md

 ***Example:*** We want to create a range of serial numbers starting from serial number ‘XB0008’ and ending to a serial number ‘XB0012’.
 In this case we could:

-***Note:*** The product has already been selected manually or through the **Main (Barcode/Command/Name) mode**.
+***Note:*** The product has already been selected manually or through the **[Main (barcode/command/name) mode](https://docs.erp.net/winclient/introduction/barcode-commands/barcode-modes/main-mode.html)**.
 1. Select the ‘RANGE START of Serial numbers (from ... to)’ and enter the starting number ’XB0008’.
 2. The system automatically switches to ‘RANGE END of Serial numbers (from ... to)’ mode - enter ’XB0012’</br>
 => the system will create 5 serial numbers - XB0008, XB0009, XB0010, XB0011 and XB0012.

 Alternatively, we could skip these steps and use only the ‘RANGE END of Serial numbers (from ... to)’ mode to complete the task.
 In this case we should enter the string ‘XB0008 ...
-XB0012’ which will be recognized the same way (for more information see **RANGE END of Serial numbers (from ... to))**.
+XB0012’ which will be recognized the same way (for more information see **[RANGE END of Serial numbers (from ... to)](https://docs.erp.net/winclient/introduction/barcode-commands/barcode-modes/range-end.html))**.

 ## Mode selection